 If you happen to own or work for a software enterprise, you possibly have been asked a hundred times if you are agile.
-Although initially intended to upturn the accessibility of software development teams, in the recent times 'agile' has emerged as the default team-based working model for all enterprises, irrespective of their size, industry and location.
+Although initially intended to upturn the accessibility of custom software development teams, in the recent times 'agile' has emerged as the default team-based working model for all enterprises, irrespective of their size, industry and location.
 Nevertheless, agility offers the prospects for a wide-ranging and persistent increase in team productivity and competency.

 Understanding agile project management